 The holographic principle says that all information enclosed by a region of space can be described as a hologram \cite{tHooft1993, Susskind1994}.
 Especially, as a consequence of the holographic principle, the number of degrees of freedom from a finite-size system should be finite, as well as bounded through the corresponding area of its boundary \cite{Cohen1999}.
-Then, if $\rho_{\Lambda}$ represents the vacuum energy density caused by a short distance cutoff (ultraviolet (UV) cutoff), the total energy in a physical region of size $L$ (infrared (IR) cutoff) should be smaller than the mass of a black hole of the equal size, thus the following relation is satisfied $L^3\rho_{\Lambda} \le LM^{2}_{P\ell}$ ($M^{2}_{P\ell}$ is the Planck mass).
+Then, if $\rho_{\Lambda}$ represents the vacuum energy density caused by a short distance cutoff (ultraviolet (UV) cutoff), the total energy in a physical region of size $L$ (infrared (IR) cutoff) should be smaller than the mass of a black hole of equal size, thus the following relation is satisfied $L^3\rho_{\Lambda} \le LM^{2}_{P\ell}$ ($M^{2}_{P\ell}$ is the Planck mass).
 Based on these arguments, Li proposed the so-called holographic dark energy (HDE) model \citep{Li2004}.
 The holographic dark energy density is given by

-where $C>0$ is a constant.
-It is crucial to choose of the characteristic length scale of $L$.
-Indeed, there are several models of holographic dark energy generated by different length scales of $L$ \cite{Wang2016}.
+where often, for simplicity, the $C$ parameter is assumed constant \cite{Li2004,Malekjani2018}.
+It is crucial to choose the characteristic length scale of $L$.
+Indeed, several models of holographic dark energy are generated by different length scales of $L$ \cite{Wang2016}.

-Using a different black hole entropy-area relationship which was proposed in Ref. \cite{Tsallis2012}, together with the holographic principle, a new holographic dark energy was introduced by \citet{Tavayef2018}.
-This model assumes a flat FLRW universe, being based on both definition and derivation from the standard holographic energy density.
+Using a different black hole entropy-area relationship, proposed in Ref. \cite{Tsallis2012}, together with the holographic principle, a new holographic dark energy was introduced by \citet{Tavayef2018}.
+This model assumes a flat FLRW universe based on both definition and derivation from the standard holographic energy density.
 The holographic dark energy density depends on the entropy-area relationship of black holes through $S \sim A \sim L^2$, being $A = 4\pi L^2$ the area of the horizon \cite{Cohen1999}.
-The modification proposed by Tavayef et. al. \cite{Tavayef2018} is associated with the horizon entropy of a black hole given by \cite{Tsallis2012}
+The modification proposed by Tavayef et al. \cite{Tavayef2018} is associated with the horizon entropy of a black hole given by \cite{Tsallis2012}